pelagic-bruvs-field-manual/pelagic-BRUVs-field-manual.github.io/pages/06-field-procedures.md

 21. Mark a GPS waypoint when the unit is deployed and record both deployment time and site coordinates on the data sheet, which will have been pre-populated with location, rig number, camera numbers, memory card numbers etc. Include comments where necessary e.g. issues, weather conditions.
 22. For single-rig designs, travel to the next site.
 For multi-rig designs, repeat until all units are in the water, making sure the captain moves forward slowly to pay out the lines.

-Table 6.5 Example metadata sheet for pelagic stereo-BRUV fieldwork.
+**Table 6.5:** Example metadata sheet for pelagic stereo-BRUV fieldwork.
 Left and right memory card numbers must be recorded for each camera pair.

 <table>